← Sustainovate

 The structure to make it work isn't there yet.

-We turn ideas into funded proposals and keep complex programmes on track — starting with the logic before anything else.
+I turn ideas into funded proposals and keep complex programmes on track — starting with the logic before anything else.
 What are we actually trying to achieve?
 What needs to be true for that to happen?
-Only once that's explicit do we build.
+That clarity comes first — then we build together.

 The funding window is open.
 The partners are willing.
 The idea is sound.
 But the proposal logic hasn't been made explicit — objectives are unclear, assumptions are hidden, and roles overlap.
 Without that foundation, the application falls apart under evaluation or the project drifts after funding.